Dispelling the $\sqrt{L}$ myth for the High-Luminosity LHC: Top physics

-The first measurement of \mt from the measured cross section as a function of the jet mass was performed by the CMS Collaboration in 2017 with 8\TeV \pp data corresponding to an integrated luminosity of 19.7\invfb~\cite{CMS:2017pcy}.
+The first determination of \mt from the measured cross section as a function of the jet mass was performed by the CMS Collaboration in 2017 with 8\TeV \pp data corresponding to an integrated luminosity of 19.7\invfb~\cite{CMS:2017pcy}.
 The hadronic top quark decays were reconstructed using a single large-radius jet with $\pt>400\GeV$.
 Then, the differential top quark pair production cross section was unfolded as a function of the jet mass to the particle level, which was used to extract \mt.
-We use this measurement to predict the evolution of statistical and systematic uncertainties with \rL scaling and show the result in Fig.~\ref{fig:tmass}.
-Since this first measurement has been performed at $\sqrt{s}=8\TeV$ and we will compare it to measurements on 13\TeV \pp data, we scale the integrated luminosity according to the cross section ratio between 8 and 13\TeV and show the point at an integrated luminosity of 3.4\invfb.
-Note that we scale not only the statistical but also the systematic uncertainty with \rL, which is arguably too optimistic, and leads to a decrease of the total uncertainty (blue region) proportional to \rL as a function of the integrated luminosity.
-The next measurement using the same strategy was published in 2020 on 13\TeV data with an integrated luminosity of 35.9\ifb~\cite{CMS:2019fak}, shown as a second bar in Fig.~\ref{fig:tmass}.
+We use this measurement to predict the evolution of statistical and systematic uncertainties with \rL scaling.
+This measurement has been performed at $\sqrt{s}=8\TeV$, but we will compare it to measurements based on 13\TeV data.
+To obtain comparable sensitivities, we scale the integrated luminosity of the 8\TeV measurement such that the predicted number of events is the same as for a measurement at 13\TeV.
+This is achieved by taking the cross-section ratio between 8 and 13\TeV for the phase space of this measurement, resulting in an effective integrated luminosity of 3.4\invfb at $\sqrt{s}=13\TeV$.
+In other words, we expect a measurement at 13\TeV with an integrated luminosity of 3.4\invfb to have the same statistical and systematic uncertainties as the 8\TeV measurement.
+For the prediction of the sensitivity, we scale not only the statistical but also the systematic uncertainty with \rL, which is arguably too optimistic, and leads to a decrease of the total uncertainty proportional to \rL as a function of the integrated luminosity, as shown by the blue region in Fig.~\ref{fig:tmass}.
+The next measurement of \mt using the jet mass was published in 2020 on 13\TeV data with an integrated luminosity of 35.9\ifb~\cite{CMS:2019fak}, shown as a second bar in Fig.~\ref{fig:tmass}.
 The statistical uncertainty of 0.4\GeV in \mt is much smaller than the projected 1.8\GeV obtained from the \rL scaling.
 This has been achieved by an improved jet reconstruction using the XCone algorithm~\cite{Stewart:2015waa} with a two-step clustering~\cite{Thaler:2015xaa}.
 This improved the width of the lineshape in the jet mass distribution as well as the experimental resolution, leading to a much larger event count in the peak region and therefore a reduced statistical uncertainty.
 Even the total uncertainty is smaller than the optimistic \rL projection, because of a more precise calibration of the jet mass and a largely reduced susceptibility to pileup.
 The most recent measurement by the CMS Collaboration was published in 2023, using the full Run-2 dataset corresponding to an integrated luminosity of 138\invfb~\cite{CMS:2022kqg}.
 For this measurement, the jet mass scale was calibrated using the hadronic $W$ boson decay within the large-radius jet, and uncertainties in the modelling of the final state radiation were reduced with the help of an auxiliary measurement of angular correlations in the jet substructure.
 This approach led to a significant increase in precision, culminating in $\mt = 173.06 \pm 0.84\GeV$~\cite{CMS:2022kqg}.
 We note that the precision is much better than the optimistic \rL projection of the total uncertainty obtained from the 8\TeV measurement, which gives 1.4\GeV.
 It is even better than the \rL scaling of the statistical uncertainty only, which results in a projected uncertainty of 0.94\GeV.
 This example prominently highlights the improvements in precision possible when developing advanced data analysis strategies, information from auxiliary measurements, and experimental calibration methods.